 "I have a physical therapy prescription that's over 6 months old.
-Can I still use it?
+Can I still use it? "

 Last summer I went to the doctor with pains in my chest.
 I'm young, a runner, and my primary care physician thought it was strain in the muscle around my ribs and that physical therapy would be a good option.
 Being busy and young, the pain going in and out, I still haven't used my prescription.
 Can I still use it so many months later?
 Or do I have to pay another visit to my primary physician?

 However, musculoskeletal problems that last for several months should prompt some thought about the cause of your pains.
 Often, exercise or other strenuous activity that occurs after periods of relative inactivity causes muscle pain; if you are exercising regularly and are feeling muscle pains on a rather consistent basis, then perhaps a session with a personal trainer would also be helpful.
 He/she may be able to identify any potentially harmful movements in your exercise routine or running form that may be contributing to your pains.
 Additionally, if there is any concern that this pain is different from the pain you suffered when you saw your primary care physician, you should be re-evaluated by your doctor.
 If you have any risk factors for heart disease (such as high blood pressure, smoking, family history of early heart disease, for example) and you are still having chest pain, you should see your primary care physician for further evaluation.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.